MeShell-MyBell/habit-tracker/HEROKU_DEPLOYMENT_GUIDE.md

 ## Support
 If you encounter issues, check:
-1. Heroku logs: `heroku logs --tail`
+1. Heroku logs in the dashboard
 2. Django settings are correct
 3. All environment variables are set
 4. Database migrations have run successfully